 Despite progressive shifts in policy and practice often instigated by students, though, a culture of acceptance remains in the states and here in the UK.
 There are worrying reminders that it's all still trivialized.
 Dismissed.

 Just head to Google and run a search remotely connected to the topic.
 (Be careful.)
 Take the clickbait title Oops, I Guess I Just Raped Emma Sulkowicz, which can't be regarded as appropriate or clever in any context.
 It's in reference to "Ceci n'est pas un viol," a sex-tape performance piece that Sulkowicz posted online this past summer.

 Her introductory text says, "Please, don't participate in my rape.
 Watch kindly."

-Worse, because of how people are often treated when they come forward with stories of being sexually assaulted, the numbers we have only come from those who decide to disclose.
+Problematically, because of how people are often treated when they come forward about being sexually assaulted, the numbers we have only come from those who decide to disclose.
 Pair that with the tendency to underreport sexual assault through official channels, and we've only hit the proverbial tip of the iceberg.
 Silence and shame won't help.
 We do have an endemic, as evidenced by the NUS study and surveys conducted in the US.
 For example, a recently released survey of 150,000 students at 27 American universities revealed that one in five “female undergrads” were victims of sexual assault.

 Clearly, then, the issue is not the fault of individual universities.
 Rather, it is an underlying, poisonous problem in higher education.
 Overall, avoiding discussions of sexual assault or consent only helps perpetrators.
 Victims do not benefit from any ambiguity in policies, procedures, or official stances.
 UEA can set an admirable example by being proactive, and I hope it will.